VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Validated Planets

 \subsection{TOI-2443}

 TOI-2443b is a sub-Neptune (2.77 $R_{\earth}$) planet orbiting bright (Vmag = 9.51, Tmag = 8.29) star TOI-2443 (0.73 $R_{\sun}$, 0.66 $M_{\sun}$), observed in TESS sector 31.
 It orbits the star at a distance of 0.089 AU with an orbital period 15.67 days and having an equilibrium temperature 600.83 K. This is the coolest planet validated in this project.
-'Alopeke and PHARO high resolution imaging showed no contaminating stellar companion.
-The \texttt{VESPA} FPP and \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated using three available contrast curve files.
-These FPP values are consisting with the source of transit signal being on the target star.
-Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 8.13 $M_{\earth}$.
-Based on this resultant RV semi-amplitude is 2.74 m $s^{-1}$.
+'Alopeke and PHARO high resolution imaging showed no contaminating stellar companion and the ground-based follow-up observations have ruled out NEBs in all nearby ($\approx 2'.5$) Gaia DR2 and TIC stars that are bright enough to have caused the TESS detection.
+The \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated using three available contrast curve files.
+These FPP values are consistent with the source of transit signal being on the target star.
+We can neglect the very low probability NFPP scenarios because ground-based observations have confirmed the transit event on the target.
+Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 8.3 $\pm$ 3.6 $M_{\earth}$.
+Based on this, the resultant RV semi-amplitude is 2.74 m $s^{-1}$.
 TSM and ESM are estimated as 132.89 and 8.28 respectively which are above the recommended threshold of \cite{2018PASP..130k4401K}.
 So this target will be favourable for both transmission and emission spectroscopy.